 China – Thailand overland

-Although there’s no direct border, you can cross between China’s Xishuangbanna region and northern Thailand in one day.
+Although there’s no direct border, you can cross between Jinghong in China’s Xishuangbanna region and northern Thailand in one day.
 This used to be done by boat down the Mekong, passing between Myanmar and Laos but entering neither (with no visa required for either), arriving in Thailand near the Golden Triangle.
 However, this hasn’t been possible since an outbreak of drug-related violence on the Mekong in 2011; the boat was suspended in the aftermath and on both of my visits to Jinghong (in 2012 and 2015), I investigated whether the boat was operating again, in the hope of perhaps taking it, and it wasn’t.
-As of 2016, this boat still doesn’t appear to have resumed operations, and with the new Fourth Thai-Lao Friendship Bridge having opened it seems unlikely that it will.
+As of 2017, this boat still doesn’t appear to have resumed operations, and with the new Fourth Thai-Lao Friendship Bridge having opened it seems unlikely that it will.

 Overland travel within Thailand

 Thailand’s roads are mostly pretty good (though the driving less so), and the railway connects most major cities to the capital.
 Road transportation ranges from big, comfortable government buses to shared minivans which can be anything from decent to awful; generally, the big buses running between major bus stations are the best bet (and safer).
-Be aware that when you buy tickets from private travel agents in tourist areas the only guarantee is that they will get you from A to B – you might think you’re getting a nice big coach but then spend the day sweating and irritated in packed out minivans, and there may be an awful lot of messing around, pulling up at random offices to switch vans, waiting around for additional passengers from elsewhere to be dropped off to board your bus, etc. To avoid the cattle treatment, head to the main bus station yourself if you can (obviously not so practical if you’re island hopping).
+Be aware that when you buy tickets from private travel agents in tourist areas the only guarantee is that they will get you from A to B – you might think you’re getting a nice big coach but then spend the day sweating and irritated in packed out minivans, and there may be an awful lot of messing around, pulling up at random offices to switch vans, waiting around for additional passengers from elsewhere to be dropped off to board your bus, etc. To avoid the cattle treatment, head to the main bus station yourself if you can, and take a direct bus from there (obviously not so practical if you’re island hopping).

 The trains are a much nicer way to go, and if the schedule suits you I strongly recommend the train if available for your intended route.
 Buying the tickets yourself at the station is easy, and doing so a couple of days in advance you’ll be fine for a seat (except during major holidays).